 You are married or living with someone

-If you are married or in a registered partnership, you can only get a remigration grant or benefit if the partner you have lived with in the Netherlands moves to the new country with you.
+If you are married or in a registered partnership, you can only get a remigration benefit if the partner you have lived with in the Netherlands moves to the new country with you.
 You will then get a remigration benefit at the rate for a married person.

 No distinction between marriage, registered partnership and living with someone